Ukrtatnafta

 Ukrtatnafta is a Ukrainian oil refining company based in Kremenchuk and founded in 1994.
 It is one of the largest producers of oil products in the country.
-The company operates the largest oil refinery in the country located in Kremenchuk with a capacity of 368500 oilbbl/d and several petrol stations.
-Ukrainian state-owned energy company Naftohaz Ukrainy owns 43.1% of shares in Ukrtatnafta, Tatneft owns 8.6% and the government of Tatarstan owns 28.8%.
+The company operates the largest oil refinery in the country with a capacity of 368500 oilbbl/d and several petrol stations.
+Ukrainian state-owned energy company Naftohaz Ukrainy owns 43.1% of shares, Tatneft owns 8.6% and the government of Tatarstan owns 28.8%.

 Controversy

 Russian oil company Tatneft has an ongoing dispute with the government of Ukraine over control of Ukrtatnafta.
 18% of the shares were transferred to two offshore companies allied with Tatneft, a transaction which was not recognized by Ukrainian authorities.
 According to the court decision, these share were handed over to Naftogaz and in October 2007, there was a management change, which is not recognized by Tatneft.
 In March, Tatneft filed international arbitration against Ukraine.

 In Autumn 2022, whilst under the control of Ihor Kolomoiskyi, Ukrtatnafta refused to pay ₴3.2 billion in taxes.